The Kiss of Death

 How could our griever tell us, Hey, I’ve got to change the rules of our friendship?
 I need you to initiate everything for like, 1-3 years, and often you’ll have to put all your needs aside when you’re with me to just listen.
 Oh, and by the way, I can’t listen to your troubles.
 Will that work?

 Too risky.
-Grievers can’t risk being in any conversations with even the tiniest whiff of confrontation to them—like one where we or they must state our needs—they’re running on empty, remember?
+Grievers can’t risk being in any conversations with even the tiniest whiff of confrontation to them—like one where we or they must state their needs—they’re running on empty, remember?

 Too much shame.
 They can’t reveal how ashamed they feel for how much they're crying.
 Neither can they say they’re worried sick about how depressed they are, nor how they already feel like losers for not doing their share for the friendship.
 Add to that the fact that often we’ve already made it pretty darn clear we’re upset at them for not responding to us and, game over.
 Now for sure they can’t reach out.